 Many marketers spend time, metaphorically, filling a leaking bucket with water.
 Instead of fixing the marketing funnel (bucket), they pour more water (traffic and campaigns) into the bucket to keep it full.

 Traditionally, traditional campaign-based marketing comes in the form of attention-grabbing “fireworks”.
 This will not work in B2B during the crisis.
 We see a huge gap between the ”marketing campaigns” and the company’s sales process(es).
 The sales divisions do not get any new concrete leads that they can easily book a meeting and do business with, something which creates dissatisfaction with and low confidence in marketing.
 The sellers continue with a ”business-as-usual”, when we (marketers) know that extraordinary situations like this require extraordinary measures.

 “When the environment is paralyzed, opportunities are created.
 When it comes to marketing, which has a history of being the first punch bag at bad times, proactivity and determination are key.
 Let’s gain confidence and create long-term scalability. “

 With the conviction of a bright future with a ”new” normal as standard.

 Gabriel Ghavami, CEO

-Dreaming of building the world's most successful digital B2B agency.
-Fifteen years of experience in sales and B2B marketing from NYC, Copenhagen and Sweden.
+Dreams of building the world's most successful digital B2B agency.
+Fifteen years of experience in sales and B2B marketing from NYC, Copenhagen, and Sweden.
 Business degree in Marketing from Hawaii Pacific University (HPU).